Layin' da Smack Down

-Layin' da Smack Down is the third studio album by rapper Project Pat, released on August 6, 2002, by Hypnotize Minds, Loud Records, Columbia Records, and Sony Music.
-It is the last album from Hypnotize Minds to be released through Loud, as Loud was sold off to Sony around the time of the album's release.
-Due to Project Pat's incarceration at the time, promotion for the album was very limited, and did not receive an RIAA Certification.
-However, the album did make it to #12 on the Billboard 200 with over 70,000 copies sold in its first week of release.
+Layin' da Smack Down is the third solo studio album by American rapper Project Pat.
+It was released on August 6, 2002, via Hypnotize Minds/Loud/Columbia Records.
+Recorded at Hypnotized Minds Studio in Memphis, it was produced by DJ Paul and Juicy J. It features a sole guest appearance from Juvenile and cameos by Hypnotize Camp Posse members.

+The album marks the final Hypnotize Minds album to be released through Loud Records, as Loud was sold off to Sony around the time of Project Pat's album release.
+Due to the rapper's incarceration at the time, promotion for the album was very limited.
+However, it debuted at number 12 on the Billboard 200 with over 70,000 copies sold in its first week of release in the US.